 5. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?

-We are committed to ensuring that the platform is accessible to all users, including those with special needs, and are continuously implementing improvements to increase accessibility.
+If yes, please provide examples of such improvements, such as steps taken to post information in open and machine readable formats.
+If not taking steps to make posted information more useful, please explain why.
+We are committed to ensuring that the TVA external website is accessible to all users, including those with special needs, and we are continuously implementing improvements to increase accessibility.
 In 2023, TVA began applying User Interface / User Experience (UI/UX) design research and principles to further engage our audiences and accelerate improvements targeting their needs.